djhmateer/hugo-quickstart/content/posts/how to get started home brewing beer.md

 [![Demo site](/images/syphon.jpg "sg")](/images/syphon.jpg)

-Top tip is to have a towl down and a bowl so when syphoning it doesn't get messy.
+Top tip is to have a towel down and a bowl so when syphoning it doesn't get messy.
 The beer didn't taste too good - it was very yeasty.

 [![Demo site](/images/dregs.jpg "sg")](/images/dregs.jpg)